-Sometimes the best approach is to answers children’s questions by gently asking questions that can help you better understand what they’re asking.
+Sometimes the best approach is to answer children by gently asking questions that help you better understand what they’re asking.
 For instance, “Are you worried about something?”
 “You seem concerned, what are you thinking about?”
 “Is there anything else you want to ask?”

 Why is Mom/Dad acting so strangely?